Online Trauma Therapy for Teens: What You Need to Know

 Is online therapy effective for teens?

 Yes.
-Studies consistently show online therapy works as well as in-person therapy for teens dealing with trauma, anxiety, and depression.
+Studies show online therapy works as well as in-person therapy for teens dealing with trauma, anxiety, and depression.
 Many teens actually open up more from home.
 They feel less anxious and more in control of their own space (Spence et al., 2011).

 What type of therapy is best for teen trauma?